shivakumardhandapani/Autonomous-Field-Robotics/3d Reprojection/Readme.md

 - Google Colab
 - Matplotlib, Plotly (for visualization)

-## 🚀 How to Run

-1. Open the notebook in [Google Colab](https://colab.research.google.com/) or a local Jupyter environment.
-2. Install dependencies (first code cells use `%pip install`).
-3. Mount Google Drive to access the dataset.
-4. Run all cells sequentially for full processing and visualization.

 ## 📊 Results

 - Sparse 3D point cloud reconstructed from a sequence of static images